nachogames/24GVideoPlayer/README.md

 Once node is available, open a terminal and cd into the app folder. type in 'npm start' and a server will start up on port 3000.
 Then just go into the web browser and type in '127.0.0.1:3000'.
 After that the website is fully available to play around this.

+Dont forget to stop the server when done

 ### Contact
 If you have any issues or questions feel free to email me at njmceach@mtu.edu